Hello!

 - Our paper “Privacy’s Odd Couple: Privacy Law and Privacy Engineering on Inference and Information Recovery” (w/ Palak Jain and Daniel Susser) appeared at Privacy Law Scholar’s Conference

-- I presented our paper “Differentially Private Population Quantity Estimates via Survey Weight Regularization” (w/ Yajuan Si and Jerome Reiter) at the NBER Workshop on Data Privacy Protection and the Conduct of Applied Research.
+- Our paper “Differentially Private Population Quantity Estimates via Survey Weight Regularization” (w/ Yajuan Si and Jerome Reiter) appeared in NBER for their Workshop on Data Privacy Protection and the Conduct of Applied Research.